Blog

 The gold standard

 Y Combinator is the most prestigious accelerator in the world.
-Here is how they select startups — and what the post-selection results say about whether the process measures what it claims to measure.
+Here is how they select ventures — and what the post-selection results say about whether the process measures what it claims to measure.

 Read article →